Enable client-to-server encryption

 To enable access control, follow these steps, start the

-yb-tserver services with the following option (described above):
+yb-tserver services with the following flag (described above):

-This option enables both encrypted and unencrypted clients to connect to the cluster.
+This flag enables both encrypted and unencrypted clients to connect to the cluster.

-To prevent clients without the appropriate encryption from connecting, you must add the following option:
+To prevent clients without the appropriate encryption from connecting, you must add the following flag:

 Your command should look similar to this: